Queen's Personal New Zealand Flag

-The Queen's Personal New Zealand Flag was the personal flag of Queen Elizabeth II in her role as Queen of New Zealand.
+The Queen's Personal Flag for New Zealand was the personal flag of Elizabeth II in her role as Queen of New Zealand.
 It was approved for use in 1962, and was used by the Queen when she was in New Zealand.
-The Queen’s Representative, the Governor-General of New Zealand, used a separate flag.
+The monarch's Representative, the Governor-General of New Zealand, uses a separate flag.

 Background

-On 11 October 1962 the then Queen announced the adoption of a special personal flag for use on her tour of New Zealand between 6–18 February 1963 and for use until her death in 2022.
+On 11 October 1962, Queen Elizabeth II announced the adoption of a special personal flag for use on her tour of New Zealand between 6–18 February 1963 and subsequent royal visits.

 Description

 The flag follows the same basic pattern used by the then Queen across several other realms since the 1960s: it is the escutcheon of a country's coat of arms (e.g. the arms of New Zealand) in banner form defaced with a device taken from her personal flag (a blue roundel surrounded by a garland of roses encircling a crowned letter 'E', all in gold).

 The flag is divided into four quadrants: The first quadrant includes depicts four stars as representative of the Southern Cross constellation, as depicted on the national flag.
 The second quadrant consists of a golden fleece on a red field.
 The third quadrant contains a golden wheat sheaf on a red field.
 The final quadrant includes two crossed gold hammers on a blue field.

 The central stripe consists of three ships.
 Superimposed in the centre is a dark blue roundel bearing a Roman E surmounted by a Royal Crown within a chaplet of roses, all gold-coloured, obscuring the centre ship.

 The central blue disc is taken from the then Queen's Personal Flag, which was used by the Queen in relation to her role as Head of the Commonwealth.